mwkldeveloper/Asp.Net.Identity.SQLite/README.md

         ```using Microsoft.AspNet.Identity.EntityFramework; ```
     with
         ```using AspNet.Identity.SQLite; ```
+8. Add this project reference (AspNet.Identity.SQLite.dll) to the MVC project
-8. set ApplicationDbContext to derive from SQLiteDatabase:
+9. set ApplicationDbContext to derive from SQLiteDatabase:
     ```
         public class ApplicationDbContext : SQLiteDatabase
         {